Topic-specific policies

 As an information security professional with a keen interest in security awareness, I am gratified to note that, in order to “establish a positive information security culture, the governing body should require, promote and support coordination of stakeholder activities to achieve a coherent direction for information security.
 This will support the delivery of security education, training and awareness programs.”
 ‘A coherent direction’ indeed.
 Nice idea.
 I approve.

-When published, ISO 37000 “Guidance for the governance of organisations” may prompt another update of ’27014 to utilise common concepts and terms.
+ISO 37000:2021 “Guidance for the governance of organisations” could be the basis for updating ISO/IEC 27014 to utilise common concepts and terms.
 Maybe.
+At some point.

 < Previous standard ^ Up a level ^ Next standard >